 Gulfport real estate is some of the most expensive in Mississippi, although Gulfport house values don't compare to the most expensive real estate in the U.S.

 Gulfport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gulfport is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gulfport who work in office and administrative support (14.65%), sales jobs (12.80%), and food service (10.09%).

 Gulfport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.